 5. Consider Your Body Language

 Even if your loved one with dementia may not understand your words, they may understand your body language.
+Also, eye contact while you are speaking can help as well.

 Humans communicate with words, but nonverbal cues and body language are perhaps just as important.